The mental load of motherhood

-I see the challenges of motherhood as one ample chance to step up and do my best, regardless of how overwhelmed or anxious I feel.
+I see the challenges of motherhood as ample chance to step up and do my best, regardless of how overwhelmed or anxious I feel.

 Cos’ my kids are watching!
 And they mean the world to me.

 Are you keen to do the same?
+Great.
+First, let’s start with the basics…

-No one ever told me that motherhood comes with a bucket load of emotional labor.
+No one ever told me that motherhood comes with a bucket load of emotional labor!

 I’m talking about the guilt after saying something you genuinely regret to your innocent child.

 And then there are the career worries.
+And money being none existent.

-If, like me, you’ve chosen to be a stay-at-home mum, then you may wonder if you’ve done the right thing?
+If, like me, you’ve chosen to be a stay-at-home mum, then you may wonder if you’ve done the right thing.
 Career prospects are constantly chipping away at you, right?

 Tick-tock.
 When is the right time to go back to work – if ever?
+Here’s a soft tip for you.

 This time while your children are young is so short compared to the decades you will spend working.